Top Call Center Metrics and KPIs to Measure Your Agent’s Productivity

 4. Call Abandonment Rate

-You will not show great performances to your callers if they don’t reach your agents.
+You will not show great performance to your callers if they don’t reach your agents.
 The increasing call abandonment rate shows some problems with all of the agent’s productivity instead of individual agents.

 5. Average Time in Queue

-It is also important to measure average time in the queue in order to measure agent productivity.
+It is also important to measure the average time in the queue to measure agent productivity.
 The ratio is calculated by dividing the number of calls in the queue by the number of calls answered.

 6. Call Center Shrinkage

-Shrinkage in a call center is a measure of the number of agents available to make calls vs the numbers of agents need to make calls.
+Shrinkage in a call center is a measure of the number of agents available to make calls vs the number of agents needed to make calls.
 It can be calculated by using the following formula.

 Finally